 Computer and Internet Usage

-Public access computers and wireless internet access are provided free of charge.
+Public access computers and wireless internet access are provided on site free of charge.

 The library cannot guarantee that equipment or service will be adequate for all applications or that resources will be available at all times.
 Specific sites and features may not be compatible with library systems.
 Minors must have valid Internet Permission documentation on file to access library computers.